iliapopov17/BI-Workshop-Projects/README.md

 ## Project 6.
 Baking Bread

 For [Project 6](Project%206) we explored Saccharomyces cerevisiae transcriptome dynamics during a 30-minute anaerobic fermentation.<br>
 Used RNA-seq and `HISAT2`, `featureCounts`, `DESeq2` for alignment, quantification, and differential expression analysis.
 Identified 1905 significant genes, revealing upregulation in glycerol biosynthesis and glucose transport.
+To determine the primary biological processes involving differentially expressed genes used `goSlipMapper` and `ShinyGO`

 ## Project 5.
 "H+"